EFAP Section 3

 1. If the group elects to allocate funds to a Food Bank(s), the Lead Agency and eligible participating Food Pantries must select their Food Bank(s) with a two-thirds vote either by county or as a multi-county vote.

 2. The group will also work cooperatively in determining the conditions of the Food Bank Agreement.
-This may include such details as to when deliveries will be made, approximately what percentage of food each Food Pantry will receive, and what kinds of food and essential non-food items will be procured on behalf of the Food Pantries.
+These may include details such as delivery schedules, approximate percentages of food each Food Pantry will receive, and the kinds of food and essential non-food items will be procured on behalf of the Food Pantries.

 1. Food Banks may use their funds for Food Banking costs and expenses related to soliciting, purchasing, storing, and transporting food and other essential non-food products that they will make available to Food Pantries.